-However, not every thank you message will help your candidacy.
+However, not every thank you letter will help your candidacy.
 In fact, when done incorrectly, your interview thank you email can cause more harm than good.
 Below are five ways your interview follow-up could lose you the job offer.

 1) It’s riddled with mistakes.